 What must you do if selected for verification?

 If you are selected for verification after filing the FAFSA you must submit all required documentation before need-based federal student aid can be awarded.
 You will be provided with a verification worksheet to complete and will need to restate on the worksheet some information you provided on the FAFSA.
-For example, you may be asked to provide the names and ages of all household members, confirm receipt of some federal benefit program funding such as SNAP, provide documentation of your identity and/or list your income and status as a tax filer or non-filer.
+For example, you may be asked to provide the names and ages of all household members, provide documentation of your identity and/or list your income and status as a tax filer or non-filer.
 The worksheet you receive will contain detailed instructions about the acceptable forms you are required to submit to complete verification requirements.
-If you are a tax-filer and are being asked to provide confirmation of your federal tax information you will need to use the IRS Data Retrieval Tool within the on-line FAFSA to transfer your tax information directly from the IRS, or obtain a free IRS Tax Return Transcript.
+If you are a tax-filer and are being asked to provide confirmation of your federal tax information you will need to use the IRS Data Retrieval Tool within the on-line FAFSA to transfer your tax information directly from the IRS or provide a signed copy of your IRS 1040 federal tax form.

 What is the deadline to submit verification documents?